Skip to main content

 • Stroke

-• Neurocognitive disorders, including a higher risk of Alzheimer’s Disease
+• Neurocognitive disorders, such as a higher risk of Alzheimer’s Disease

-• Increased likelihood of road and workplace accidents
+• Increased risk of road and workplace accidents

 Book Your Consultation